robyftp/Tree/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.